 Disposition/ Criteria Successful WCSU Residents Needs Improvement 1 Developing 2 Target 3 Exemplary 4 Score/ Level 4b.Exercise sound judgment and ethical professional behavior: Personal Presentation Resident does not dress appropriately for professional situations (or mock professional situations) and ignores or does not follow guidance concerning appropriate dress.
 Resident inconsistently dresses appropriately for professional situations (or mock professional situations); however, accepts guidance concerning appropriate dress.
-Resident usually dresses appropriately for professional situations (or mock professional situations), and accepts guidance concerning appropriate dress if needed.
+Resident usually dresses appropriately for professional situations (or mock professional situations) and accepts guidance concerning appropriate dress if needed.
 Resident always dresses acceptably for professional situations (or mock professional situations).
 Seeks out guidance on professional dress as needed.
-InTASC 9(n) CAEP 1.4 In Class Exemplars 4c.
+InTASC 9(n) CAEP 1.4 In Class Exemplars Dress according to the professional standards at WCSU Professional demeanor is presented Maintains a high level of professionalism In Field Exemplars Professionally dressed Professional demeanor is presented Maintains a high level of professionalism 4c.
 Exercise sound judgment and ethical professional behavior: Verbal Communication InTASC 9(n) CAEP 1.4 Resident uses unacceptable language for given situations, including but not limited to grammar, vocabulary, minimal uses of colloquial jargon; or at least once uses a term considered offensive by different cultures/beliefs; Resident exhibits unacceptable skills to enhance "spoken words" such as eye-contact and listening.
 Occasionally, Resident is not receptive to feedback or fails at attempts to improve.
 Resident uses acceptable language for given situations, including but not limited to grammar, vocabulary, minimal uses of colloquial jargon, does not use s terms considered offensive by different cultures/beliefs; or Resident exhibits acceptable skills to enhance "spoken words" such as eye-contact and listening.
 Resident is receptive to feedback and attempts to improve.
 In all spoken communications, Resident uses acceptable language for given situations, including but not limited to grammar, vocabulary, minimal uses of colloquial jargon, never using terms considered offensive by different cultures/beliefs; and Resident exhibits acceptable skills to enhance "spoken words" such as eye-contact and listening.
 May be minor errors that are self-corrected.
 Resident is receptive to feedback and independently makes improvements.
 In all spoken communications, Resident consistently uses acceptable language for given situations, including but not limited to grammar, vocabulary, never using terms considered offensive by different cultures/beliefs; and Resident exhibits acceptable skills to enhance "spoken words" such as eye-contact and listening.
 Resident makes no errors.
 In addition, Resident actively strives to foster a culture of sensitive verbal communication in his or her school or class and is involved in helping others improve verbal communication.